lethang7794/learning-devsecops/chap-06.md

 - The code should have been reviewed, tested many times
 - The deployment to an environment (qa, uat, ...) should have been done many times
-- There should be little room for suprises.
+- There should be little room for surprises.
   -> This is also known as _shift-left_

 ## Continuous Integration and Continuous Deployment (CI/CD)